 Student Learning Objectives (SLOs) are course-long learning objectives set by teachers to identify and then monitor student progress along a learning progression towards critical learning outcomes.
 Based on the Colorado Academic and Common Core State Standards, the goal of SLOs is to focus teachers on setting ambitious, realistic and measurable objectives towards student mastery of the Standards.

 SLOs provide a process by which teachers start in the right place – determining what our students need to know by the end of each course to succeed in college, career and life.
 Teachers then plan backwards in an aligned, thoughtful way to ensure that every minute of instruction and assessment is working towards our common goal of Every Child Succeeds.
 By implementing SLOs, DPS seeks to maximize student growth by making effective teaching practices a part of every teacher’s planning.

-Click here to visit the SLO application.
+Click here to visit the SLO application (Google Chrome works best).

-- Protocol for Determining End-of-Year Command Levels
+Protocol for Determining End-of-Year Expectation Levels

-- What Expected, One Year of Growth Looks Like From Different Preparedness Levels
+What Expected, One Year of Growth Looks Like From Different Preparedness Levels

 Guidance for Neutral Content Experts – Supporting SLO Collaborative Consensus

 Neutral Content Expert Feedback Template

 Pre-recorded screencast for teachers on SLO End-of-Year Approval Process Updates